pokeclicker/pokeclicker-wiki/data/Berries/Maranga.md

 | {.mutation} | [[File:Petaya.png\|32px]] [[Berries/Petaya]] | {.mutation} | {.mutation} | [[File:Petaya.png\|32px]] [[Berries/Petaya]] | |
 :::

-Alternatively, you can use [[Berries/Kebia]] to get better mutation chances while needing less Petaya and Salac berries.
+Alternatively, you can use [[Berries/Kebia]] to get better mutation chances.
 Be sure to remove it once you are done mutating Maranga.

 ::: table-mutations
 | :----: | :----: | :----: | :----: | :----: |